publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s418.md

 [Pub.
 L. 85–840, title III, § 315(c)(2)][/us/pl/85/840/s315/c/2], Aug.
 28, 1958, [72 Stat.
 1040][/us/stat/72/1040], provided that:

-> “The amendment made by this subsection \[amending this section\] shall apply in the case of any agreement, or modification of an agreement, under section 218 of the Social Security Act \[this section\], which is executed after the date of enactment of this Act \[Aug.
+> “The amendment made by this subsection \[amending this section\] shall apply in the case of any agreement, or modification of an agreement, under section 218 of the Social Security Act \[[42 U.S.C.
+418][/us/usc/t42/s418]\], which is executed after the date of enactment of this Act \[Aug.
 28, 1958\].”

  __Effective Date of 1954 Amendment__